B.A. Geology and English, Williams College

 I also do research in a wide variety of other environments, from urban gardens, forests, and remote rural agricultural watersheds.
 I am currently working on a number of projects involving contaminants in soils and their effects on people.
 In one project where I serve as a co-principal investigator on an Antipode grant, I am examining the effects of contaminants in soil and air on homeless populations living in rest areas across the U.S. In another project, I am researching how well soils in bioswales are mitigating contaminants and treating stormwater in cities that have adopted bioswales into their green infrastructure.
 As a researcher interested in how physical spaces are affected by environmental problems, I also incorporate a variety of spatial mapping techniques into my research including GIS, remote sensing, and flying with drones to identify contaminants in soils and plants.

-Malone, M. and Foster, E. (2017).
-“A mixed-methods approach to determine how conservation management programs and techniques have affected herbicide use and distribution in the environment over time. “ Science of the Total Environment.
-(In review)
+Malone, M. and Foster, E. (2019).
+“A mixed-methods approach to determine how conservation management programs and techniques have affected herbicide use and distribution in the environment over time."
+Science of the Total Environment.

 Malone M. and McClintock, N. (2017).
 “A Critical Physical Geographical Analysis of Conservation Management Practices: Implications for Soil Quality, Water Quality, and Farm Bill Policies Affecting No-Till Agriculture.”
 Annals of American Association of Geographers.
 (In review)